Amethyst Rings Buying Guide

 The setting of the ring is what falls to your preference.
 The setting refers to how the amethyst gemstone is placed and set into the metal band.
 There are tons of different settings to choose from, all following their own theme.

 Ranging from vintage designs to modern ones, whichever you choose will depend on what style you’re looking for.
-If you’re looking for a ring setting that’s more clean and classic, go for the prong setting.
+If you’re looking for an amethyst birthstone ring setting that’s more clean and classic, go for the prong setting.
 It’s the go-to setting, simple yet stunning, where the stone is usually held up by 4 or 6 prongs.

 PHOTO 3: Larger sized amethyst gemstones benefit from multi prong settings.
-Seen above is a modern 6 prong set 3.6 carat t.w. solitaire marquise cut amethyst gemstone.
+Seen above is a modern 6 prong set 3.6 carat t.w. solitaire marquise cut amethyst gemstone ring.
 These amethyst rings feature a chunky 925 sterling silver band.
 [SOURCE: Luxuria Diamonds]

 If you want something for everyday usage then a bezel setting may be a good option.
 This is because the bezel setting wraps around the stone holding it in place and offering the gemstone more protection.
 The trade-off however is light performance.
 The Amethyst is unlikely to sparkle as much as it would with a prong setting.
 There are plenty more settings that you can choose from, so you’re guaranteed to find one that’s perfect for you.